 How Does Housing Inventory Affect Buyers & Sellers?

 For both buyers and sellers, real estate inventory is a key factor to note.
-Whether the housing inventory is high or low can carry advantages or drawbacks.
-It can also impact your strategy if you are hunting for a home or trying to get yours sold.
+When inventory is abundant, buyers may have the upper hand.
+If the list of available properties is short, sellers may be able to command higher prices.
+This means that whether housing inventory is high or low can impact your strategy if you are hunting for a home or trying to get yours sold.

 What Is Housing Inventory?